EXILE & RESILIENCE

 With optional projected images of period paintings, designed by Camilla Tassi.

-Several of the pieces in this program may be heard and seen in the videos of our 2018 program, “O Jerusalem!”
-This program has also now become a hit CD album – listen here and read the reviews from BBC Magazine, the Daily Telegraph, and more.
+In addition to the videos below, some pieces in this program may be heard on our CD album, “O Jerusalem!” – listen here and read the reviews from BBC Magazine, the Daily Telegraph, and more.

 VIDEOS